bonitasoft/bonita-doc/md/mobile-portal.md

 ## Start a new case

-You can now start a case from the mobile version.
+You can start a case from the mobile version.
 Click **_Apps_** to see a list of the processes for which you can start a case.
 Click on an App to start a case.

-Here some examples of the mobile user screens:
+Here are some examples of the mobile user screens:

 ![Mobile_interface](images/images-6_0/mobile7.x_0.login.png) ![Mobile_interface](images/images-6_0/mobile7.x_1b.tasksapps.png) ![Mobile_interface](images/images-6_0/mobile7.x_2.available.png) ![Mobile_interface](images/images-6_0/mobile7.x_3.todo.png) ![Mobile_interface](images/images-6_0/mobile7.x_4.tasks.png) ![Mobile_interface](images/images-6_0/mobile7.x_7.step1_comments.png) ![Mobile_interface](images/images-6_0/mobile7.x_8.step1_details.png) ![Mobile_interface](images/images-6_0/mobile7.x_9.step1_subtasks.png) ![Mobile_interface](images/images-6_0/mobile7.x_6.addsubtask2.png)